Requirements for Out-of-Network Laboratory Referral Requests

 Documenting Exceptions for Out-of-Network Referrals

 Your UnitedHealthcare Participation Agreement requires that when you refer members to other care providers, you’ll refer them to UnitedHealthcare in-network care providers, unless an exception applies.
 Beginning Nov.
 8, 2019, UnitedHealthcare will require that you complete an online process to document those exceptions before referring UnitedHealthcare commercial benefit plan members to out-of-network laboratories for testing services.

 The documentation required as part of this process helps make the member aware that their referring provider intends to use an out-of-network laboratory, and the member may be responsible for greater out-of-pocket costs.
 This process records the member’s permission to use the out-of-network lab in this instance.

-You’ll use the eligibilityLink tool on Link to complete this exception process.
-To sign in to Link, go to UHCprovider.com and click on the Link button in the top right corner.
+You’ll use the Eligibility and Benefits tool on the UnitedHealthcare Provider Portal to complete this exception process.
+To sign in, go to UHCprovider.com and click on the Sign In button in the top right corner.
 The ability to register an exception and upload the required forms will be available starting Nov.
 8, 2019.
 This process allows you to:

 You don’t need to follow the out-of-network referral process when you refer a member to a network laboratory or when the referring provider already has a network exception to refer the member to a non-participating laboratory.

 To refer a member to an out-of-network laboratory, you must have both:

 Written consent from the member to use an out‑of‑network laboratory for that member’s lab service for that date of service

 The consent indicates the member has discussed the option to use an in‑network lab with their care provider and they have made an informed decision to receive services from an out‑of‑network laboratory despite the potential increased out‑of‑pocket costs associated with that decision.